Report: Debbie Reynolds hospitalized

 Reynolds. who was born Mary Frances Reynolds, was a bubbly singer, dancer and actress who starred in "Singin' in the Rain" and "The Unsinkable Molly Brown."

+She was married then famously divorced from singing sensation Eddie Fisher, who left Reynolds for Elizabeth Taylor.

+Fisher's daughter with actress Connie Stevens, Joely Fisher, tweeted Wednesday: "God speed mama."

-Fisher, whose grit and wit made "Star Wars'" Princess Leia an iconic and beloved figure to millions of moviegoers was 60 when she died four days after a cardiac event on a flight from London to Los Angeles.
+Carrie Fisher, whose grit and wit made "Star Wars'" Princess Leia an iconic and beloved figure to millions of moviegoers, was 60 when she died Tuesday, four days after a cardiac event on a flight from London to Los Angeles.

 Developing story - more to come